nickyonge/grieger-triptychial/README.md

 - [QGIS 3.34](https://qgis.org/) for Windows (free, open source, also available on Mac, Linux, and others)
 - [iCloud Drive](https://www.icloud.com/iclouddrive/) (free/subscription) to transfer files between tablet and computer
 - [Fork](https://git-fork.com/) for Windows (paid with trial available, also available on Mac) as a standalone Git client (great for projects with little-to-no code in them)
+- [LumaFusion](https://luma-touch.com/luma-fusion-for-ios/) for iOS (paid/subscription, also on Win, Mac, ChromeOS, and Android) for video editing and making some GIFs
+- [Audacity](https://www.audacityteam.org/) for Windows (free, open source, also on Mac and Linux) for audio editing
+- [VSCode](https://code.visualstudio.com/) for Windows (free, open source, also on Mac and Linux) for code editing and building the [EvTo website](https://github.com/nickyonge/evto-web/)
+- [Silhouette Studio](https://www.silhouetteamerica.com/silhouette-studio) for Windows (free with upgrades, Designer Edition used, also on Mac) for drawing/cutting postcards and illustrated prints using a Silhouette Cameo cutting machine (see below).

 Creative tools used in this project:
-- Canvases treated with gesso (white or black), 2:1 aspect ratio sized (typically 10x20", 12x24", 20x40", and 24x48", with about ~3" added per side to accommodate framing)
+- Canvases treated with gesso (white or black), 2:1 aspect ratio sized (typically 10x20", 12x24", 20x40", and 24x48", with about ~3" added per side to accommodate gallery framing)
 - Acrylic paint to create base colour layers as needed
-- Permanent marker, or acrylic/oil paint pens (typically water-based but sometimes alcohol-based), to illustrate coastlines and lat/long lines
+- Permanent marker, or acrylic/oil paint pens (typically water-based but sometimes alcohol-based), to illustrate coastlines and lat/long lines on canvas
+- [Sakura Pigma Micron](https://www.sakuraofamerica.com/product/pigma-micron/) ink pens (water-based, archival quality) for linework on postcards and illustrated prints
 - Wall-mounted projector (a used Bomaker GC355 that I got cheap, but _oh my god_ I'd love something better) to project digital image of the map lines onto prepared canvas
+- [Silhouette Cameo 4](https://www.silhouetteamerica.com/cameo-4) desktop cutting machine, to draw and cut illustrated prints and postcards
+- 110lb cardstock paper for illustrated prints, 140lb watercolour paper for postcards

 ## About the projection and its creator
 The [Grieger Triptychial Projection](http://bgrieger.bplaced.net/bgrieger008.html) was created by [Dr. Björn Grieger](http://bgrieger.bplaced.net/) in 2008 and published in 2019.